Peter Saint-Andre: A Brutally Honest Résumé

 - It turns out I needn't have worried: I quickly get involved with some major internal projects, working on next-generation collaboration technologies with Cisco technologists all over the world.

 - After 5 years at Cisco, I feel the itch to work again in a small, innovative company solving problems directly for customers.

 - Looking for a long-term relationship that would enable me to combine many aspects of my varied (some would say checkered) work history, I keep coming back to the multi-talented team at &yet.

 - Happily, the "yetis" have been thinking they might want me on board the bus, so we agree to join forces in building better ways for people to work together, including the Talky videochat service and development of custom communication apps.

-- Even though I love the folks at &yet, I find it impossible to resist my friend Jeremie's invitation to join him at Filament.
+- Even though I love many of the folks at &yet, I find it impossible to resist my friend Jeremie's invitation to join him at Filament.
 Few people get a chance to change the world once, as we did with Jabber.
 Even fewer get a chance to change the world twice, but we're doing precisely that at Filament by building a revolutionary platform for the Internet of Things.